suffolklibraries/lgc/content/collections/events/walks-ipswich-theatres-and-halls.md

     content:
       -
         type: text
-        text: 'Accessibility: All walks are designed for step free access.
+        text: 'All walks are designed for step free access.
 Assistance dogs are welcome.
 Other dogs cannot be accommodated.'
       -
         type: hard_break
       -